 • Big Weekend (Imagine Dragons, Biffy Clyro and Katy Perry were my highlights!)

 As if all of that excitement isn’t enough, I’m also going to become an auntie again in 2017, I’m determined to get my fitness back into gear, and I’m heading back to Walker Stalker Con for the third year running, and I cannot bloody wait.

-*This post was sponsored by Travelodge, but as always, words are my own!
+*This post was sponsored by Travelodge and Last Night of Freedom, but as always, words are my own!